dxatscale/sfpowerscripts/docs/_docs/Tasks/Common-Utility-Tasks/Authenticate an Org.md

   Enable this variable, if the org is to be authenticated as a DevHub/Production, this is required incase this org is used in subsequent task to create a scratch org or to create an unlocked package (available in both JWT and Credentials based authentication mode)

-* **Send Anonymous Usage Telemetry (isTelemetryEnabled)**

-   Enable this flag to send anonymous usage telemetry to track usage and bring further improvements to this task

 **Output Variables**

 None